 - A dislocated toe is the function of two major causes.

-- With bunions we do see this very commonly, especially on x-ray.
+- With bunions, we do see this very common, especially on x-ray.
 It could be a major cause for the big bump on your big toe joint

 - This is most common in people who have had bunion correction surgery.

-- It is also common people that have nerve disorders or spasticity potentially.
+- It is also common for people that have nerve disorders or spasticity potentially.

 - This is not the most common cause of big toe joint pain.